ebd622/az204/5_services/README.md

 # Connect to and consume Azure services and third-party services

 ### Develop message-based solutions
+* implement solutions that use Azure Event Hub
 * [implement solutions that use Azure Service Bus](service_bus/)
 * [implement solutions that use Azure Queue Storage queues](queue_storage/)